The Ash Hilary '19 is still available to order to Oxford college addresses.

 Anna Roberts is a second year English student at Somerville College.
 She is a keen reader of poetry, and is the sort of person who loves Wuthering Heights.
 She started to enjoy writing poetry in her first year, and one of her poems was published in The Mays Anthology in 2020.

-Although most of her poetry stays very roughly drafted in a Word document, she is also interested in the intersection between poetry and visual art, and enjoys painting and illustrating her poems on paper.
+Although most of her poetry stays very roughly drafted in a Word document, she is also interested in art and fashion, and enjoys painting and illustrating her poems on paper.

 Lise Cazzoli, Treasurer